Independent Controller Data Processing Addendum (Sovrn as Data Importer)

 - ROLE OF THE PARTIES.
 In performing their respective obligations under the Agreement, each Party may receive Personal Data which may be subject to Data Protection Laws and Regulations.
 The Parties acknowledge and agree that each Party is a separate and independent Controller in respect of such Personal Data and shall individually determine the purposes and means of its Processing of such Personal Data.
 The Parties further acknowledge that neither Party is responsible for determining the requirements of Data Protection Laws and Regulations applicable to the other Party.

 - RESTRICTION ON SENSITIVE DATA.
-The Parties acknowledge and agree that neither Party shall provide or make available Sensitive Data to the other Party in connection with the Services.
-The Parties acknowledge and agree that Sovrn shall have no responsibility or liability for any Sensitive Data erroneously or inadvertently transferred under this DPA.
+Customer shall not provide or make available Sensitive Data to Sovrn in connection with the Services.
+The Parties acknowledge and agree that Sovrn shall have no responsibility or liability for any Sensitive Data erroneously or inadvertently transferred to Sovrn under the Agreement or this DPA.
 Nothing in this DPA shall be interpreted to limit any restrictions under the Agreement regarding the types of Personal Data that may be provided by Customer to Sovrn.

 - OBLIGATIONS OF THE PARTIES.

 - Privacy Notices.
-In addition to any privacy policy or notice requirements under the Agreement, each Party agrees to provide all notices and disclosures to Data Subjects required to be provided by such Party under Data Protection Laws and Regulations regarding the Processing of Personal Data contemplated under this DPA and the Agreement including, where applicable, all disclosures regarding a Data Subject’s right to opt-out of Personal Data sales (as such term is defined under the CCPA).
-Customer acknowledges that Sovrn is a Data Broker (as such term is defined under California Civil Code § 1798.99.80) registered with the State of California.
+In addition to any privacy policy or notice requirements under the Agreement, each Party agrees to provide all notices and disclosures to Data Subjects required to be provided by such Party under Data Protection Laws and Regulations regarding the Processing of Personal Data contemplated under this DPA and the Agreement including, where applicable, all disclosures regarding a Data Subject’s right to opt-out of Personal Data sales, sharing, or targeted advertising (as such terms are defined under Data Protection Laws and Regulations).

 - DATA SUBJECTS’ RIGHTS.
 Each Party hereby authorizes the other Party to release all Personal Data in its possession directly pertaining to a verified Data Subject request for data portability to the Data Subject or his/her authorized representative, without regard to whether such Personal Data are owned/licensed by Sovrn or Customer.